-- · Scroll the mouse wheel. - Use the Page Up key to move left and the Page Down key to move right. - Press the Alt key (Windows), or Command key (Mac OS), and then turn the mouse wheel. - Drag the zoom scroll bar at the bottom of the Timeline panel left or right. - On Apple MacBook Pro computers, move two fingers horizontally on the Multi-Touch trackpad to navigate the sequence horizontally.
+- In Premiere Pro CS5.5, and earlier, drag the scroll bar at the bottom of the timeline left or right. - In Premiere Pro CS5.5, and earlier, with a Timeline panel active, press the Up Arrow key to move left and the Down Arrow key to move right.
+The sequence will scroll left or right by the number of frames visible in the viewing area. - In Premiere Pro CS5.5, and later, scroll the mouse wheel. - In Premiere Pro CS6, use the Page Up key to move left and the Page Down key to move right. - .
+In Premiere Pro CS6, press the Alt key (Windows), or Command key (Mac OS), and then turn the mouse wheel. - In Premiere Pro CS6, drag the zoom scroll bar at the bottom of the Timeline panel left or right. - In Premiere Pro CS6, on Apple MacBook Pro computers, move two fingers horizontally on the Multi-Touch trackpad to navigate the sequence horizontally.